The Greatest Options Trade I Ever Saw - Cabot Wealth Network

 Trading stocks and options is a great psychological battle with ourselves.
 Far too often, we sell winners too soon and let losers run too far.
 Just think about how great it feels to lock in a profit and get that instant gratification—yet these are the trades we should be letting run as far as possible.

 Even with all of my trading experience, I still fight against myself.
-Not so while ago, my Cabot Options Trader subscribers and I had a big winning trade in Fiat Chrysler (FCAU) calls.
-We’ve seen our position increasing to 320% gain!
+Not long ago, my Cabot Options Trader subscribers and I had a big winning trade in Fiat Chrysler (FCAU) calls.
+Our position increased to a 320% gain!
 The “smart money” kept putting on bullish options positions … and yet, I wanted to sell it when the market was going down for a day—the exact opposite of how I should have been thinking!

 I’ve been winning this battle with myself more and more these days and I was able to hold this position for a triple-digit gain.

-So next time you’re thinking about selling out a profitable position, ask yourself this: Are you selling it because you want the instant gratification of locking in a profit?
-If so, step back and rethink your trading plan … and maybe even think back to the story about Pete, and the greatest trade I ever saw.
+So next time you’re thinking about selling out of a profitable position, ask yourself this: Are you selling it because you want the instant gratification of locking in a profit?
+If so, step back and rethink your trading plan … and maybe even think back to the story about Pete, and the greatest options trade I ever saw.

-If you would like to find out how options can help you get you quick profits, consider taking a trial subscription to Cabot Options Trader.
-My proprietary options trading system identifies trades that could bring you quick double and triple-digit return in a short period of time.

 Quick Profits, Controlled Risk

-Note: *This post was originally published in 2016 and is periodically updated.